Charel-G/underfloor-heating-planner/README.md

 no second loop is drawn inside the zone.
 The serpentine pattern is clipped to the actual zone polygon so irregular shapes like triangles do not produce pipes outside their boundaries.
+When several circuits must follow the same corridor from their distributor, each pair of pipes is offset to run alongside the others instead of sharing the exact same line.

 ## Features